Qarik-Group/videos/episodes/001-starting-with-concourse-ci/article.md

-Get your own Concourse CI running on your laptop with Vagrant.
+Learn a little about [Concourse CI](https://concourse.ci/) and get your own Concourse CI running on your laptop with Vagrant.

 This episode is the pre-cursor to a series of episodes for learning to use Concourse via Stark & Wayne's [Concourse Tutorial](https://github.com/starkandwayne/concourse-tutorial).
 The repository includes a `Vagrantfile` to get started and dozens of tutorials.
 These tutorials will be the basis for future videos as well.